 Today also should have been the day that I started my holiday bulletin board, but I was too tired to think of a picture or decide on any text.
 As my mother always said, “Tomorrow is another day.”

 There is something, to me, unspeakably comical about this photo of a baby and a mountain lion.
 The mountain lion is real and alive, behind a thick wall of plexiglass.
-This mountain lion is relatively young; I remember he came to ASDM when we was still a cub, and he was very active, pouncing all the vegetation in his habitat flat.
+This mountain lion is relatively young; I remember he came to ASDM when he was still a cub, and he was very active, pouncing all the vegetation in his habitat flat.
 Once, a couple months ago, a dove flew into his enclosure and he stalked it for a good 5 minutes.
-He liked just like an enormous house cat: chest down, tail up, hips twitching.
+He looked just like an enormous house cat: chest down, tail up, hips twitching.
 However, he didn’t have the slightest clue how to hunt.
 While a group of humans waited in anticipation, cheering him on (did you know in America it’s illegal to feed live animals to other live animals for spectators who have paid to be there?) he slowly crept forward and then, still a good 15 feet from his prey, pounced.

 The bird flew away.